biergaizi/project-diamond/README.md

 themselves cannot.
 Thus, if you simply read the code to understand how its algorithms work, then write your own implementation without copying any code, it's not covered by GPL.

-But seriously, don't do it for now.

-The author is still in the process of trying to understand the tiling techniques, so the code in its current form is broken, incorrect, and ugly, so don't use it.
-After development is finished, I plan to write a blog post to explain how everything works, which should happen before the end of 2023, be patient.
-But if you still decide to read it, you're on your own.